 The Office of the Chief Human Capital Officer leads the Department's efforts in veteran recruiting including coordinating with other departments on special veteran programs.
 They are also responsible for training components in veteran hiring tools and developing standardized training materials for recruiters to be used by components.

-Learn about finding a job at the Department.
+Learn about working at the Department.

-One way DHS is expanding these contracting opportunities is through use of the Program Management, Administrative, Clerical, and Technical Service (PACTS).
-Drawing on the services of 27 SDVOSBs, the PACTS program streamlines the procurement process and allows prescreened and preapproved SDVOSB companies to support the Department.
+One way DHS is expanding these contracting opportunities is through use of the Program Management, Administrative, Clerical, and Technical Service (PACTS) contract solution.
+Drawing on the services of multiple SDVOSBs, the PACTS program streamlines the procurement process and allows prescreened and preapproved SDVOSB companies to support the Department.
 The Office of the Chief Procurement Officer and the Office of Small Disadvantaged Business Utilization work to ensure that Department procurement opportunities are accessible to veteran and service-disabled veteran business owners.

 Learn about contracting opportunities for veterans.